Asia shares rise as investors look ahead to Fed meeting

 "Of more interest will be if Mr. Suga signals that a new election will be held to mandate his new government," Halley said.

-SoftBank, which announced Sunday that it was selling Britain's Arm Holdings to computer graphics chip company Nvidia for $40 billion, jumped 9.4% in morning trading.
+SoftBank, which announced Sunday that it was selling Britain's Arm Holdings to computer graphics chip company Nvidia for $40 billion, jumped 9%.
 SoftBank spent $32 billion to acquire Arm in 2016.
 Nvidia is best known for its graphics processing chips, while Arm is renowned as an innovator in the "Internet of Things."

 Also on players' radar screen is the Federal Reserve Open Market Committee, which is meeting later in the week.